SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-04-22-windows-server-2012-roundupthe-returnpart-1.markdown

 [![image](/Images/wordpress/2013/04/image_thumb16.png "image")](/Images/wordpress/2013/04/image17.png)

-You can jump in and check out the events, service status and such for each role and server you wish without having to jump through hoops.&nbsp; Another +10 for Microsoft.
+You can jump in and check out the events, service status and such for each role and server you wish without having to jump through hoops.
+Another +10 for Microsoft.

 * * *